Main illustration: Clarke Harris

 Many small steps are better than bigger launches

 We believe you achieve greatness in 1,000 small steps.
-Therefore we always optimise for shipping the fastest, smallest, simplest thing that will get us closer to our objective and help us learn what works.
+Therefore we always optimize for shipping the fastest, smallest, simplest thing that will get us closer to our objective and help us learn what works.
 All our projects are scoped into small independent releases that add value to customers.
 Everyone should push everyone else to reduce scope and simplify, in order to move faster and not spend time on things that turn out not to be important.

 When we think about building, we think about daily and weekly goals